apesoda/sirenus/README.md

 heading = "The Best Soundboard" desc = "Below you will find some beautiful sounds, have a click!"
 ```
-See the [`sirenus.toml`](sirenus.toml) file to view  _all_ options.
+See the [`defaults.toml`](helpers/defaults.toml) file to view  _all_ options.

-## Terminal
+## API
-Since the sounds are played using POST requests you can also play them from the terminal
+You can use requests to the API to trigger sounds/TTS as well!
+This way you can hook playing sounds into scripts/workflows.
 ```
-curl -X POST http://host:5000/play -H "Content-Type: application/json" -d '{"sound_file":"sound.mp3"}'
+curl -X POST http://sirenus.example.com/play -H "Content-Type: application/json" -d '{"sound_file":"sound.mp3"}'
 ```

 ## Contributing